crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 #### What to submit
 </div>
 <div class="panel-body" markdown="1">
-Please fill out [this questionnaire](XXX).
+Please fill out [this questionnaire](https://docs.google.com/forms/d/1jyYEjuxL1Lc6FtWV2f6p0Vm_KBlcAHehNjM6Oc_ZLY4/viewform).
 It asks for the following:

 * Details about your team members
 * Name of your project
+* Who contributed to your preliminary data collection
+  * Classmates
+  * Crowd workers
+  * Both
+* How many people made contributions to your project so far?
+* How many data points have you collected so far?
+* Do you plan to collect more data for your final project?
-* What kind of analysis did you perform?
+* What kind of analysis did you perform for this milestone?
   * Comparison of different incentives
   * Analysis of worker skills
   * Investigation of quality control
   * Comparison of aggregated results versus individual efforts
   * Accuracy of a machine learning component
   * Analysis of scaling
- * Other:
+  * Other
 * Describe what analysis you performed
 * Where the results what you expected?
 * Include a link to a PNG of figure that shows a visualization of your preliminary analysis (a graph, a chart, a table)
 * Write a caption that describes the figure.
 Your caption should says how to interpret it, and gives your understanding of what it shows.
-* How many data points were included in your analysis?
+* What will you do differently for your final analysis?
 * Give a link to the data files that you analyzed
 * Give a link to the code, scripts, or spreadsheets that you used to generate the figure
 * What is the command line argument that we would need to run to produce your analysis?